 - are interested in pursuing a career in a timber trade or profession. - wish to develop practical skills for daily life. - would like to learn the craft of woodworking for personal interest.

-Students will be required to meet all safety expectations as they participate in practical work.
+Students are required to meet all safety expectations during practical work.

 Additional fee charges for student consumables may apply to this course.